 You can start refining by asking if the existing programs are all carrying their weight financially.
 If not, explore options for partnering with another nonprofit that may have a similar program and get that one “off the books.”

 Develop on-going financial projections, keeping in mind the budget and the cash projection examples we discussed in an earlier article.
 These projections will not only help you know how the organization has performed to date in comparison to the budget, but also how it is expected to complete the following:

 - Respond to impact(s) of staffing changes

 - Project to the end of the current fiscal year and develop an on-going, rolling projection.
-Provide the projections to the board so they are invested in the future financial performance of the organization

 - Ensure that your message doesn’t get old and do so by being innovative